zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-configure-dev-client/adb-configure-dev-client.md

 ## STEP 1: Provision an OCI Marketplace Developer Client image instance

-We start with deploying a pre-configured client machine instance from the OCI marketplace
+We start with deploying a pre-configured client machine instance from the OCI marketplace.

-- Log into your cloud account using your tenant name, username and password
+- Log into your cloud account using your tenant name, username and password.
-- Click Compute Instance in the left side menu under services
+- Click Compute Instance in the left side menu under services.
     ![](./images/createcompute.png " ")

-- Click create Instance
+- Click create Instance.
     ![](./images/createcomputebutton.png " ")

-- Specify a name for compute instance
+- Specify a name for compute instance.
     ![](./images/computename.png " ")

-- Choose Oracle Cloud Developer image from Oracle Image section
+- Choose Oracle Cloud Developer image from Oracle Image section.
     ![](./images/computeimage.png " ")

-- Choose instance type for Virtual Machine
+- Choose instance type for Virtual Machine.
     ![](./images/computeinstancetype.png " ")

 - Choose VCN and subnet where you would like your client machine deployed.
 This would likely be the application subnet created in previous labs.